Mitigate your investment risk profile

 Yes, this sector is gaining traction and although still in it’s infancy is shifting towards a level of maturity, but there is a huge amount of growth opportunity still to occur, Leila said.

-Leila stated that “we need to see a lot more development to meet that demand that is coming over the next eight years.”
+Leila stated that “we need to see a lot more development to meet that demand that is coming over the next eight and ensuing years as more people suffer disability and join the NDIS.”

 The proportion of participants living in SDA who are looking for alternative dwellings has increased from a mere 1.8% up to a significant 11.3%.
 In QLD, one in 6 participants are currently looking for an alternative dwelling.
 Ensure you build with the Participant firmly in mind, is the lesson learned here.